Taylor Swift’s Latest Clue About New Music Has Fans Convinced A Country Album Is On The Way

 Another possible hint that Swift will return to country is a mysterious video on her Instagram Stories.
 Swift recorded herself asking her father if he had a guitar pick just before she arrived in Nashville, which seemed a bit random at the time.
 However, this might allude once more to her days as a country star, when she often performed with her own acoustic guitar.

 The clues don’t stop there.
-Swift announced on Thursday that more hints will be revealed when she joins Robin Roberts tonight live from Nashville on 2019 NFL Draft at 8 p.m. on ABC.
+Swift announced on Thursday that more hints will be revealed when she joins Robin Roberts tonight live from Nashville for the 2019 NFL Draft broadcast at 8 p.m. on ABC.